You wont believe some of these different types of yoga and their benefits.

 - Fantastic physical exercise

-The final style of yoga we will look at in this guide is Yin yoga.
+The final traditional style of yoga we will look at in this guide is Yin.

-Yin yoga is become massively popular at the moment and it is very different to other forms of yoga.
+Yin is becoming massively popular at the moment and it is very different to other forms of yoga.

-An alternative yoga style, Yin yoga is about relaxation and energy.
-And the best thing about it is that it perfectly compliments all other form of yoga.
+An alternative style, Yin is about relaxation and energy.
+And the best thing about it is that it perfectly compliments all other forms.

-The focus in Yin yoga is on meditation, flexibility and exercise.
-With these three core disciplines Yin is a excellent overall yoga form for benefiting the body and mind.
+The focus in Yin is on meditation, flexibility and exercise.
+With these three core disciplines Yin is a excellent overall form form for benefiting the body and mind.

 Is Yin The Right Type Of Yoga For You?

-But seriously, Yin yoga is great for most people.
+But seriously, Yin is great for most people.

-It is relaxing and energising and it perfectly compliments other forms of yoga.
+It is relaxing and energising and it perfectly compliments other forms.

 Plus, it’s great for beginners.
-The one thing to note is that Yin yoga is mostly a secondary form of yoga, a Yin practice to compliment Yang practices.
+The one thing to note is that Yin is mostly a secondary form to compliment Yang practices.